-Windows Efficiency Console is a fake antivirus program that reports nonexistent security infections to scare PC users into believing that their computers are infected with high risk malware.
-Cyber criminals who are responsible for creating this scam are hoping that computer user will fall for such trickery and will "activate ultimate protection" (purchase a license key) for this bogus software.
-PC users should know that paying for this program would equal to sending one's money to Cyber criminals - users would lose their money, and their computers would still be infected with a fake antivirus program.
-This rogue antivirus program is being distributed using fake online security scanners which state that user's operating system is infected and prompt users into downloading Windows Efficiency Console to remove the supposedly detected malware.
-In reality, none of such online scanners are capable of scanning one's operating system for security infections - it's a scam used by Cyber criminals to trick PC users into downloading rogue security programs.
+Windows Efficiency Console is a fake antivirus program that reports non existent security infections in order to scare PC users into believing that their computers are infected with high-risk malware.
+Cyber criminals responsible for creating this scam hope that computer users will fall for their trickery and 'activate ultimate protection' (purchase a license key) for this bogus software.
+PC users should be aware that paying for this program is equivalent to sending their money to cyber criminals - they will lose their money and their computers will remain infected with a fake antivirus program.
+This rogue software is distributed using fake online security scanners, which state that the operating system is infected and then prompts users to download Windows Efficiency Console in order to remove the supposedly 'detected' malware.
+In fact, no online scanners are capable of scanning operating systems for security infections - it is a scam used by cyber criminals to trick PC users into downloading rogue security programs.

-This fake antivirus program originates from a family of rogue security scanners called FakeVimes, previous it's variants were named Windows Activity Booster, Windows Warding Module and Windows Active Hotspot.
-Computer users who have already purchased a license key for this bogus software should contact their credit card companies and dispute the charges explaining that they have been tricked into buying a fake antivirus program.
-To avoid getting one's computer infected with Windows Efficiency Console or any other bogus software, computer users should keep their installed programs up-to-date, use legitimate antivirus and anti-spyware programs and don't trust online pop-ups that demands downloading antivirus programs to remove the supposedly identified malware.
-If you already see this program scanning your computer for security threats, you should ignore it's fake warning messages and use the provided removal instructions to eliminate this scam from one's operating system.
+This fake antivirus program originates from a family of rogue security scanners called FakeVimes.
+Previous variants were named Windows Activity Booster, Windows Warding Module, and Windows Active Hotspot.
+Computer users who have already purchased a license key for this bogus software should contact their credit card companies and dispute the charges, explaining that they have been tricked into buying a fake antivirus program.
+To avoid system infection by Windows Efficiency Console, or any other bogus software, keep your installed programs up-to-date, use legitimate antivirus and anti-spyware programs, and do not trust online pop-ups demanding download of antivirus programs to remove supposedly-identified malware.
+If you observe this program scanning your computer for security threats, ignore the fake warning messages and use the removal instructions provided to eliminate this scam from your operating system.

 Windows Efficiency Console removal:

-1. Wait until this rogue antivirus program finishes its fake security scan and click "Settings" (at the top of the main window).
+1. Wait until this rogue antivirus program completes the fake security scan and click "Settings" (at the top of the main window).

-3. After selecting "Allow unprotected Startup," close Windows Efficiency Console.
-Notification will appear "Unprotected startup is unsafe for your private data!"
+3. After selecting "Allow unprotected Startup", close Windows Efficiency Console.
+The notification will appear, "Unprotected startup is unsafe for your private data!"
 Click "OK".

 Windows XP users: Click Start and navigate to Accessories menu - Start > All Programs > Accessories.
 Select Command Prompt.

-5. In the opened windows (command prompt) type: taskkill /IM guard* and press Enter.
+5. In the opened window (Command Prompt), type: taskkill /IM guard* and press Enter.

-6. After killing the process of Windows Efficiency Console download legitimate anti-spyware software to completely remove this rogue antivirus program from your computer.
+6. After killing the Windows Efficiency Console process, download legitimate anti-spyware software to completely remove this rogue antivirus program from your computer.